 As the first point of contact for many students, an advisor who is not culturally competent can unintentionally create negative feelings toward the institution of higher education and affect a student's perception of belonging in academia.
 For minority students and other special populations, a negative interaction with an advisor can additionally create doubts and anxiety that affect their success.
 An advisor must be willing to continually challenge and educate themselves - facing their own biases and barriers to effective communication.
 Through a course of activities and reflective discussion, we will provide a toolkit for advisors to use as they integrate these ideas into advising.
 We recommend attendees bring a laptop to the workshop for some activities.

 Professional Development Self Authorship: Using the Core Competencies to Tell Your Advising Story

 Justyna, Texas Tech University

-Are you an advising professional seeking continual improvement?
+Are you an advising professional wanting to write your own professional story?
 Responsible for advisor training at your institution?
 NACADA recently published the Academic Advising Core Competencies identifying the concepts, knowledge, and skills that support academic advising.
-The Core Competencies provide a road map for professional development.
-In this preconference, we will introduce the Core Competencies, ways to integrate these competencies into your advising practice, and develop a concrete, intentional professional development plan.
-Whether you are a lone advisor in an academic department, part of a committee charged with designing training and development for advisors, or an administrator responsible for advisor development, this presentation will help you take the Core Competencies and apply them on your campus.
+The Core Competencies provide an outline for professional development.
+In this preconference, we will introduce the Core Competencies, how to integrate these competencies into chapters of your advising career, and author your own professional development plan.
+Whether you are an individual advisor looking to tell your professional story or a professional/volunteer responsible for crafting a narrative for advisor development, this presentation will help you take the Core Competencies and apply them to the professional narrative on your campus.